tristanpenman/whisper-rknn/notes/streaming.md

 };
 ```

-The streaming component will be independent of RKNN inference so that its state transitions can be unit-tested on the build host.
+A future streaming component should remain independent of RKNN inference so that its state transitions can be unit-tested on the build host.

 Updates exposed to the CLI or another consumer should distinguish permanent and replaceable output: